Public toilet: Types

 Another traditional type that has been modernized is the screened French street urinal known as a pissoir (vespasienne).

-An updated cylindrical toilet that lowers beneath street level out of the way and pops up during hours when it is needed is the telescopic toilet.
-It is typically installed in entertainment districts and is operational only during weekends, evenings and nights.
-The first such toilet was a telescopic urinal invented in the Netherlands, which now also offers a pop-up toilet for women.
+The telescopic toilet is designed to extend and retract vertically from a cylinder relative to street level depending on the time of day.
+It is typically installed in entertainment districts and operational only during weekends, evenings, and nights.
+The first such toilet was a telescopic urinal invented in the Netherlands, which now also offers pop-up toilets for women.

 Private firms may maintain permanent public toilets.
 The companies are then permitted to use the external surfaces of the enclosures for advertising.
 The installations are part of a street furniture contract between the out-of-home advertising company and the city government and allow these public conveniences to be installed and maintained without requiring funds from the municipal budget.

 Various portable toilet technologies are used as public toilets.
 Portables can be moved into place where and when needed and are popular at outdoor festivals and events.
 A portable toilet can either be connected to the local sewage system or store the waste in a holding tank until it is emptied by a vacuum truck.
 Portable composting toilets require removal of the container to a composting facility.

-The standard wheelchair-accessible public toilet features wider doors, ample space for turning, lowered sinks, and grab bars for safety.
+The standard wheelchair-accessible public toilet features wider doors, ample space for turning, lowered sinks, and grab-bars for safety.
 Features above and beyond this standard are advocated by the Changing Places campaign.
 Features include a hoist for an adult, a full-sized changing bench, and space for up to two caregivers.

-Public toilets have frequently been completely inaccessible to certain people with disabilities.
+Public toilets have frequently been inaccessible to people with certain disabilities.